eXtremal-ik7/poolfrontend/doc/httpApi.md

   * duplicate_login: already have user with requested login
   * smtp_client_create_error: internal error with SMTP protocol client
   * email_send_error: error received from SMTP server, details in pool log
+  * parent_select_not_allowed: you can create user with personal fee setted to you only (or you need to be admin)
+  * parent_not_exists: parentUser argument points to non-existent user

 ### curl example:
 ```